-Title Credit Who May Take Description Prerequisites English IV: Jane Austen Semester Seniors This course offers students an informative and fun exploration of Jane Austen's novels with an emphasis on Regency class, gender, race, politics, and community, and their impact on 21st century film and television adaptations.
-Close reading and analytical writing emphasized.
-D- or better in English III Creative Writing Semester Sophomores, Juniors, Seniors uniors, and poetry.
+Title Credit Who May Take Description Prerequisites Creative Writing Semester Sophomores, Juniors, Seniors A course that offers students a chance to experiment with writing in various forms including fiction, personal narrative, and poetry.
 Contemporary literature used to discuss the writing process.
-(Counts as an elective credit Advanced Creative Writing Semester Sophomores, Juniors, Seniors More specific and focused study of various literary forms including fiction, personal narrative, and poetry.
+(Counts as an elective credit only; does not satisfy senior English requirements.
+May be used to satisfy an Arts requirement.)
+English I Advanced Creative Writing Semester Sophomores, Juniors, Seniors More specific and focused study of various literary forms including fiction, personal narrative, and poetry.
 Includes reading assignments from contemporary literature.
-(Counts as an elective credit only; does not satisfy senior English requirements.)
+(Counts as an elective credit only; does not satisfy senior English requirements.
+May be used to satisfy and Arts requirement.)
 Course may be repeated.
 Creative Writing